symbol-systems/iq/iq-starter/docs/FAQ.md

 ### Q: How do I prevent Claude from hallucinating?
 **A:**
-- Make queries specific: "SELECT ?name WHERE { ?x type Customer }" (not open-ended)
+- Make queries specific: "SELECT DISTINCT ?name WHERE { ?x type Customer }" (not open-ended)
 - Provide good context in tool descriptions
 - Use tool input schema to constrain inputs
 - Test queries manually first